rapidsai/raft/docs/source/cpp_api/core_resources.rst

 Device Resources
 ----------------

 `raft::device_resources` is a convenience over using `raft::resources` directly.
-It provides accessor methods to retrieve things like the CUDA stream, stream pool, and handles to the various CUDA math libraries like cuBLAS and cuSOLVER.
+It provides accessor methods to retrieve resources such as the CUDA stream, stream pool, and handles to the various CUDA math libraries like cuBLAS and cuSOLVER.

 ``#include <raft/core/device_resources.hpp>``